qaharmdz/fajr-theme/README.md

 ### `critical.css`

 The Skeleton Theme explicitly separates essential CSS necessary for every page into a dedicated `critical.css` file.

-## Contributing

-We're excited for your contributions to the Skeleton Theme!
-This repository aims to remain as lean, lightweight, and fundamental as possible, and we kindly ask your contributions to align with this intention.

-Visit our [CONTRIBUTING.md](./CONTRIBUTING.md) for a detailed overview of our process, guidelines, and recommendations.

 ## License